ACELS Preparatory Certificate in ELT

 The Supervised Teaching Component (STC):

 Upon successful completion of the above course components participants will be issued with a certificate, however graduates should be aware that they are required to undertake and pass a supervised teaching component (STC) in order to complete the qualification.
 This STC must be completed within three years of completing the first part of the course with the recognised course provider, i.e. the date that your final assignment has been approved.
 The STC normally takes place in the candidate’s first teaching post in a recognised school/institution.
-The recognised school/institution is required to provide direction, monitoring and evaluation of the teacher’s performance by their DOS/principal/senior ELT professional who will complete, sign, stamp and return the STC form to the teacher who will copy the form and send that copy to ACELS for full recognition and registration.
+The recognised school/institution is required to provide direction, monitoring and evaluation of the teacher’s performance by their DOS/principal/senior ELT professional who will complete, sign, stamp and return the STC form to the teacher.
 The preparatory certificate in ELT (SQT) will not be deemed to be complete until this STC component has been completed, and if the three year window for the STC expires the certificate will be deemed null and void.

 The extensive/part-time course is delivered two evenings a week over five weeks, while the intensive/full-time course is delivered over five consecutive days.

-Dublin courses are typically held at The Teacher’s Club, 36 Parnell Square West, Dublin 1 or at the Skylon Hotel Drumcondra, D.9.
+Dublin courses are typically held at St Pat’s (DCU School of Education) Drumcondra, D.9.
 TTI offer courses nationwide according to demand.

 All course materials in both soft and hard copy format will be provided by TTI.
 Participants need only bring pen and paper to input sessions,